I love cooking and growing plants—so when I can put those two things together, it makes for a great day!

 Green onions aren’t exactly a hearty vegetable you can eat for dinner, but we enjoy putting them in salads, on top of scrambled eggs, and as a garnish on just about anything.

-After your plants are in the windowsill, check on them every day for water level and changing out the water every day for the first week or so.
+After your plants are on the windowsill, check on them every day for water level and changing out the water every day for the first week or so.
 Sometimes the plants will get slimy if one of the green onion pieces goes bad and is sitting in the water with the roots, so it helps to get fresh water in there to encourage your roots to grow.

-When Green Onions Are Ready to Eat
+When Are Green Onions Ready to Eat?

 The green onions are ready to eat as soon as you bring them home from the grocery store.
 Often I will buy them for a recipe, use what I need, and then place the green onions stems in a jar of water to let them grow.

-How to Regrow Celery
+How to Regrow Celery From Scraps

 Celery is another fun veggie to grow in a windowsill.
 When you buy your celery, make sure it has the stem/roots on the end of the plant and that it is not just the precut celery stalks.
 The plant will only grow if you have the base where the roots would be for it to regrow.

 Other Foods You Can Regrow From Kitchen Scraps

 Lettuce is another veggie you can grow from your windowsill.
 So long as you buy lettuce that has the bottom stem on it, you can regrow it the same way as the green onions and celery.
-My grandma used to like to regrow carrots, not to grow more carrots, but because the leafy greens on top would look so pretty in her windowsill.
+My grandma used to like to regrow carrots, not to grow more carrots, but because the leafy greens on top would look so pretty on her windowsill.

 - Bean Sprouts